-I'm a software developer at Taxify.
+I'm an engineering manager at Bolt for the Geo and A/B testing teams.
 Before that I worked in AdTech at StackOverflow and Google.
 I'm keen on distributed systems and building Internet applications in general.
-But I'm no stranger to a bit of statistics or ML.
-I'm keen on unit testing and TDD, code reviews and having zero manual steps between a commit and production.

 May 2016 - March 2018 in Bucharest, Romania